Wellness Center In West Garfield Park Takes On Wounds Underlying Chicago's Violence

 Yet there is indeed triage at the Westside Community Triage and Wellness Center, the attempt to heal wounds underlying much of Chicago’s violence.

 “It’s huge,” Dr. Rashad Saafir, the center’s co-founder and co-director, said.
-“It’s really huge a young person who’s been exposed to trauma in the form of violence, they are more likely as adults to be involved with the criminal justice system.
-They are more likely to engage in some act of violence.”
+“It’s really huge.
+A young person who has been exposed to trauma in the form of violence, they are more likely as adults to be involved with the criminal justice system.
+They are more likely to have engaged in some act of violence.”

 At the center, they treat trauma, mental illness and substance abuse.